 - Diablo II is all about this trope.
 Early in the game, it may seem useful to put your stat points into Energy, but by the time you reach end game you realize that those points have essentially been wasted, as all you care about by then is having just enough Strength to equip the best gear and then nothing but Vitality.
 Likewise, in later difficulties enemies have excessive resistance to various kinds of attack, and some of your spells scale better than others; I sure hope you didn't put all of your ability points into something useless.
 Surprise!

 - Diablo III has a milder version of this, mitigated by the fact that your skills and gear can be changed at any time.
 On earlier difficulties it is not only feasible but optimal to focus entirely on your character's offensive capabilities.
-By the time you get into Hell or Inferno difficulties, doing so will get you killed.
+By the time you get into higher difficulties, doing so will get you killed.
 A lot.

 - In Dungeons & Dragons editions before 4th edition, spellcasting was a liability in early levels and grew to engulf the entire game by the time you reached higher levels.
 Early on, your hit points are very low and even the fighter can go down to a single lucky critical hit from a tough opponent, making heavy armor and good hit dice a real boon.
 By the time you reach mid-game, however, your spellcasters will have obtained a stockpile of very useful spells that let them pull their weight, and by endgame a caster's buffing capabilities combined with their hundreds of spell slots filled with powerful, reality-altering spells have completely changed the game.